rsalmond/TIL/thatscool.md

 Not sure I completely understand the use case, devops involves lots of Go, Python, and Bash already, but [the risor scripting language](https://risor.io/) definitely rings the "this seems useful" bell in the back of my head.
 Somebody made a [tool](https://github.com/risor-io/risor/discussions/259) that allows you to package a risor script as an executable.

 Schem.io is a [diagramming tool](https://schem.io/) purpose built for interactive technical systems.
 It's hard to explain but if you're an SRE you will probably find this exciting.
 [This video](https://youtu.be/idUW5sYV2oE?si=YfoB1JeRMB71l0oF) helps.

+History of the Universe [is my new favourite youtube channel](https://www.youtube.com/@HistoryoftheUniverse).
+Hardcore physics and cosmology with stunning visuals and compelling narative.
+It's like if [PBS Space Time](https://www.youtube.com/channel/UC7_gcs09iThXybpVgjHZ_7g) was a glossy story book.

 QRFrame is a [stylish, programmable, and open source](https://qrframe.kylezhe.ng/) QR code generator.